-Ranked amongst the wealthiest towns in the UK, Readings close proximity to London and status as a leader in the high-tech sector are strong incentives for business investment here.
-A powerful force in the UK's IT industry, Reading is also a well-known commercial hub with a strong Finance and Insurance sector.
-As investment dollars continue to pour into the region, economic analysts expect the local economy to grow by 3.4% until at least 2020, while recruitment agencies expect a steady rise in employment opportunities throughout the region.
+Ranked amongst the wealthiest towns in the UK, Reading's close proximity to London and status as a leader in the high-tech sector provide a strong case for business investment in the area.
+With a population of 155,700 in the 2011 Census, and representing a powerful force in the UK's IT industry, Reading is also a well-known commercial hub with strong Finance and Insurance sectors.
+As investment continues to pour into the Berkshire region, economic analysts expect the local economy to grow by 3.4% until at least 2020, while recruitment agencies expect a steady rise in employment opportunities.

-As one of the first towns in the UK to make a successful transition from a production-driven economy to a service economy, Reading asserted itself as a technological powerhouse as early as the 1990s, drawing Microsoft, Oracle, HP, and Cisco Systems to establish offices here.
-In addition to these tech giants, top local employers include the Reading Borough Council (with a staff of 6000), the University of Reading (with 4000 employees), and ING Direct.
+As one of the first towns in the UK to make a successful transition from a production-driven economy to one based on service, Reading asserted itself as a technological powerhouse as early as the 1990s, drawing the likes of Microsoft, Oracle and HP (who all have their UK HQs in Reading), as well as Cisco Systems.
+In addition to these tech giants, top local employers include Reading Borough Council (with a staff of 6,000), and the University of Reading (with 4,000 employees).

 The Finance and IT sectors account for many of the employment opportunities available in Reading - in keeping with much of the south-east - while the public sector is also important in terms of job-creation.
 Tourism is a major economic driver in the south-east region, and the 2011 Census showed that 5.9% (4719) of jobs in Reading were in Accommodation and Food Service activities.
 Manufacturing was shown to employ 4.9% (3949).